jindalpawan/Portal-using-rest-api/README.md

         pip install -r requirements.txt

 5. You are all set.
-Run the makemigrations command

-        python manage.py makemigrations

-6. You are all set.
 Run the migrate command

         python manage.py migrate

-7. You are all set.
+6. You are all set.
 Run the final command

         python manage.py runserver

-8. With your Django App and Redis running, open two new terminal windows/tabs.
+7. With your Django App and Redis running, open two new terminal windows/tabs.
    In each new window, navigate to your project directory, activate your virtualenv, and then run the following commands (one in each window):